ioam/topographica/doc/Tutorials/index.rst

 This tutorial supersedes an `older tutorial`_ using the LISSOM model from  `Miikkulainen et al. (2005) <http://computationalmaps.org>`_.

-:doc:`som_retinotopy`
+|som_ipynb|_

-How to run a model in the Topographica Tk GUI that develops selectivity for position, mapping the input space to the cortical space.
+How to run a model that develops selectivity for position, mapping the input space to the cortical space.
 The model uses the abstract SOM algorithm, focusing on the basic principles of self-organization rather than modeling any particular biological system.
+This notebook supersedes an older tutorial exploring the `SOM in the Tk GUI`_.

 |gcal_ipynb|_